 The clinical governance requirements of the community pharmacy contractual framework (CPCF) cover a range of quality related issues detailed below.

-Clinical governance deadlines fast approaching
+Clinical governance deadlines passed for 2016/17

 PSNC has produced a quick reference guide identifying the actions to be completed by 31 March 2017, as well as details of ongoing clinical governance requirements: PSNC Briefing 012/17: Upcoming clinical governance deadlines – actions to be completed by 31 March 2017.